Are DIY Gutter Guards Right for You?

 Common Gutter Guard Installation Mistakes

-Lifting the shingles.
-Never lift your roof’s shingles to install a gutter guard.
-When you peel up your shingles, you risk compromising their integrity and ability to keep water from seeping into your ceiling.
+- Lifting the shingles: Be careful near your roof.
+Don’t lift or damage shingles during installation, as this can cause leaks and might void your roof warranty.
 Manipulating shingles in the fall while they’re cold and stiff (below 50 degrees Fahrenheit) makes them especially prone to damage.

-Nailing into the roof.
-Don’t manipulate your shingles more than necessary during installation.
-Never attempt to secure a gutter guard by driving nails into your roof material.
+- Nailing into the roof: Never attempt to secure a gutter guard by driving nails into your roof material.
 More holes in your roof increase the likelihood of insects and water getting inside.

-Getting the wrong size.
-Most residential homes have 5-inch gutters, but depending on your roof’s slope and the number of valleys in your gutter runs, you may have 4- or 6-inch gutters.
-Don’t order a gutter guard size that is incompatible with your existing gutters.
+- Getting the wrong size: Most residential homes have 5-inch gutters, but you may have 4- or 6-inch gutters depending on your roof’s slope and the number of valleys in your gutter runs.
+Don’t make the mistake of ordering a gutter guard size that‘s incompatible with your existing gutters.

 Our Conclusion

 In theory, DIY gutter guard installation is easy and doesn’t require specialized tools or equipment.
 However, ladder work is dangerous, and gutter guard installations don’t happen in a controlled environment.
-To reduce fall risks, anything beyond a single-story job should be left to the pros.
+To reduce fall risks, we recommend leaving anything beyond a single-story job to the pros.

 Whether you use a full-service gutter guard provider or buy materials yourself and find a contractor to install them, we recommend getting at least three quotes before committing.
 If you choose to go this route, here are the companies we recommend for professionally installed gutter guards: